 A 2006 Cochrane review (17 trials, 1,811 participants)9 compares oral rehydration therapy with intravenous rehydration therapy in hospitals.
 It concludes that oral rehydration therapy is comparably effective to intravenous therapy at rehydrating children.10 ORS had a statistically significantly greater chance (4% risk difference, 95% CI 1 to 7) of failing to rehydrate11 than intravenous rehydration therapy.12 The authors conclude this difference was not clinically important.13 15 of the trials were randomized and two were quasi-randomized.
 The authors note that the trials varied in methodology and quality.14 We have not yet vetted this review or the individual studies included in the review.

 How cost-effective is the program?

-Our preliminary cost-effectiveness model is here.
-The key assumptions in our CEA are in the following footnote.15 Note that our cost-effectiveness analyses are simplified models that do not take into account a number of factors.16
+Note that our cost-effectiveness analyses are simplified models that do not take into account a number of factors.17

 There are limitations to this kind of cost-effectiveness analysis, and we believe that cost-effectiveness estimates such as these should not be taken literally, due to the significant uncertainty around them.
 We provide these estimates (a) for comparative purposes and (b) because working on them helps us ensure that we are thinking through as many of the relevant issues as possible.